furiousOyster/software-defined-org/README.md

 The overall functionality of an org is always measured by Sales.
 Therefore everything within an org can be measured relative to increasing sales performance.

 Unless we can measure the change, we're not going to implement it.

+1. Personnel Competency Program
+   1. Series of skills the company values that personnel possess
+   1. Career path to help those who want more competencies to attain them

 # Functions that fulfill the Features of the SDO and dependencies
 1. Market awareness